 I am a practising Muslim – is there a mosque?

 Yes there is Mosque reachable from the volunteer houses.
 Taxi is the usual transport.

-The volunteer houses have internet/wifi, where not available at any time, internet access is a 10 min taxi ride away in town (taxis usual form of local transport) or you can pop in on your way to and from projects each day.
+The volunteer houses do not currently have wi-fi but internet access is only a 10 min taxi ride away in town (taxis usual form of local transport and extremely cheap) or you can pop in on your way to and from projects each day.

 How will I get back to the airport?

 Your support team will organise a taxi back, or with the driver if he is picking someone else up.
 Alternatively the journey back to Accra can be made by taxi to town, bus to Accra and taxi back to airport.
 Some volunteers like to leave a couple of days earlier than their flight to spend some time at the beach or shopping in Accra and often current volunteers will join you.

 We are always happy to answer any questions you may have.
 We pride ourselves in the vast knowledge of our projects and are always willing to share (and from what our callers tell us we are currently offering more detailed pre-trip telephone advice than our competitors).
 So give us a call for a quick chat with one of our expert advisors on 01603 280702, complete a call back form, or email [email protected] to get the answers you need and test our knowledge!